 B. Recalibrate the Marketing Strategy

 If the control group behaves the same way as your test group, it clearly states that the campaign was pointless.
 The last thing you want to do is to invest in a campaign you don’t need to.
-Control group testing is one of the easiest ways to gauge what’s working and what’s not.
+Control group testing, a feature in many customer engagement solutions, provides a straightforward method to discern effective strategies from ineffective ones.

 4 Tips to Help You Conduct Effective Control Groups Testing